zulip/zulip/help/message-a-channel-by-email.md

 1. Toggle the configuration options as desired.

-1. Click **Copy address** to add the stream email address to your clipboard.
+1. Click **Copy address** to add the channel email address to your clipboard.

 1. Send an email to that address.